almcnicoll/Neverer/RefinedPatternSearching.md

 1. Populate the clue's `RefinedLetters` if not already populated.
 2. Take a copy of `RefinedLetters` for comparison later.
 3. Test all dictionaries for possible solutions.
-4. Refresh `RefinedLetters` based on the possible responses.
+4. Refresh `ExternalConstraints` and `RefinedLetters` based on the possible responses.
 5. Compare `RefinedLetters` to the copy from **Step 2**.
 In any position where there are changes, search for intersecting clues.
 6. In the event of a letter-choice change coinciding with a clue intersection, call `LimitToLetters` on that clue.
-This will make a change to `RefinedLetters` in that clue and add it to the stack if not already present.
+This will make a change to `ExternalConstraints` in that clue and add it to the stack if not already present.

 **TODO**: this system has a flaw - `LimitToLetters` would most naturally output the intersection of the existing `RefinedLetters` and the new constraints from the calling clue.